popcor255/pipeline/docs/getting-started.md

 ### Specifying `Task` inputs and outputs

 In more complex scenarios, a `Task` requires you to define inputs and outputs.
-For example, a `Task` could fetch source code from a GitHub repository and build a Docker image from it.
+For example, a `Task` could fetch source code with a Dockerfile and build a Docker image from it.

 Use one or more [`PipelineResources`](resources.md) to define the artifacts you want to pass in and out of your `Task`.
 The following are examples of the most commonly needed resources.